Constitution and Bylaws

 Article XIV — NBRC Regional Structure

 The NBRC shall be organized into regions whose boundaries comport with the guidelines set out in this Article.

 Section 1.
 Purposes

-NBRC regions are formed to assign each Club member to a specific region which corresponds generally to the member’s geographic location.
+NBRC regions are formed to assign each Club member to a specific region that corresponds generally to the member’s geographic location.
 A Regional Director will be appointed or elected for each region, pursuant to Articles IV and V hereof.
 Regional boundaries shall be established or modified only upon approval of the Executive Committee.
 In establishing or adjusting boundaries for Club regions, the Executive Committee is encouraged to duly consider the guideline criteria set out in Section 2.

 Section 2.
 Regional Boundary Guidelines

 Regional boundaries should be determined so as to benefit the needs of the individual club members residing in each region, the needs of the national Club, and the need for efficient management of the National Championship Fly competition (“NCF”).
 These needs include, but are not limited to, the following considerations: